The Bankrate promise

 Alternatives to consider

 If you’re unable to qualify for a business credit card with no personal guarantee, you may want to consider some of the top business credit cards on the market.
-These cards are a better fit for small businesses.
+These cards are generally a better fit for small businesses.
 They usually require good to excellent credit, along with a personal guarantee, but they often come with incredible perks and rewards.

 Even if your credit score is low, you’ll have options — but you should probably start with one of the best business cards for people with bad credit.
 Once you’ve established a track record for paying your balances on time, you can apply for an upgrade and start getting better rewards and perks for your business.